icsdataset/hai/README.md

 ### Data fields

 The time-series data in each CSV file satisfies time continuity.
 The first column represents the observed time in the “yyyy-MM-dd hh:mm:ss” format, while the rest of the columns provide the recorded SCADA data points.
-The last four columns provide data labels for whether an attack occurred or not.
+The last four columns provide data labels for whether an attack occurred.
 Out of these four columns, is applicable to all the process and the other three columns are applicable to the corresponding control processes.

 > Refer to the **latest technical manual** for the details for each column.